CS5001-khoury/hw01/README.md

 **Your Tasks**
 1. You should change each function to set the correct number of stars to the variable `stars`
-   1. You don't need to modify anything else, just that one line!
+   * You don't need to modify anything else, just that one line!
-   2. You should use the string multiplication operator (review the lecture on concatenation)
+   * You should use the string multiplication operator (review the lecture on concatenation)
 2. Find the errors in the print out in the main function, fix them
-   1. Hint: you can add another print statement to add the two missing lines
+   * Don't forget the two missing lines